Marko Svart is a Finnish/Swedish multidisciplinary artist and designer, based in Reykjavik since 2017.

-his work range includes conceptual art, performance, fashion design, film and music.
+His work range includes performance, conceptual art, installation, fashion design, film and music.

-he is also the founder and designer of the clothing & accessory brand and physical shop Svartbysvart.
+He is also the owner and designer of the fashion brand Svartbysvart.

-I view my artistry as one whole existence, believing in the importance of personal, internal exploration as a creator and human.
+“For me, creating and artistry is a whole existence and I believe in the importance of using art for personal, internal exploration as a creator and human.”

 From a young age, i found comfort and integrity in art, using it to survive my childhood depressions and anxieties.